jwalapc/jwalapc/README.md

 ## 📢 I'm a Student, Developer, and Open-Source enthusiast!!

 - 🔭 Check out my amazing  [WEATHER INDICATOR WEBSITE](https://jwalapc.github.io/WEATHER-APP-IN-JS/)
-- 🌱 I’m currently learning all the things that I like 🤣
+- 🌱 I'm Currently Developing the Developer inside me.
 - 👯 Looking to connect with more people
-- 🥅 Goals: Contribute more to Open Source projects and Creating some great personal projects.
+- 🥅 Goals: Contribute more to Open Source projects and Creating some great personal projects 👋
 - ⚡ Fun fact: I like to Sing, web-series and cricket <br>